top of page

 Description:

 On a pillar in the opening between a corridor and the summer triclinium was a cult painting.
 The painting was present on all four sides of the pillar and was carried out on a white background.
 On the north side were the attributes relating to Mercury.
-At the bottom was a line of small plants on which two cornucopias stood, with a caduceus between then.
-On the east side were the symbols of Apollo, included kithara (lyre like instrument), and a raven standing on a omphalos.
+At the bottom was a line of small plants on which two cornucopias stood, with a caduceus between them.
+On the east side were the symbols of Apollo, including kithara (a lyre-like instrument), and a raven standing on an omphalos.
 On the southern side was Bacchus holding his thyrsus and a bunch of grapes with a panther beside him.
 On the west side was Priapus dressed in yellow, holding his large phallus.
 At the top of each side was a garland with taeniae.
-Fröhlich dated this painting to the third style, likely the age of Augustus or Caligula.
+Fröhlich dated this painting to the third style.

 References: